Guidance on completion of a CPRD Research Data Governance (RDG) Application

 • Revisit the case definition

-• Consider an alternative study design to increase study power e.g. matched study design
+• Consider an alternative study design to increase study power e.g., matched study design

 If options to increase your study population are not feasible, please outline mitigation approaches to minimise the risk of inadvertently identifying patients or practices during the conduct and/or publication of the study.

-Sample size considerations
+Sample size considerations [max.
+200 words]

 Reviewer Assessment Criteria

-In this section, reviewers will assess whether a sample size calculation is needed and if so, whether the samplesize/power of the study will be sufficient to address the primary hypothesis of the research.
+In this section, reviewers will assess whether a sample size calculation is needed and if so, whether the sample-size/power of the study will be sufficient to address the primary hypothesis of the research.
 Where numbers may be low, reviewers will consider your study design and proposed data analysis to assess whether your research may present potential patient and/or practice re-identification risks.
 Applicants should include a risk mitigation plan in their protocol where there may be potential re-identification risks.

 Application Requirements